Winnie The Pooh, one of the Banksy works sold for $60 at the Central Park. Sold for £56,250 (US$ 96,432). Image: Bonhams

 The sale of the Banksy paintings according to Bonham’s auctioneers “reflects their true value.”
 With the art sale, Banksy gifted the lucky buyer 1,800% profit on the investment.

 Of late, Banksy has been a major point of attention in the United Kingdom where his murals have been removed and sold at auctions for great sums.
-The removal of the murals in London and his home town of Bristol has created a lot of storm, especially from those who thought the murals should be left alone.
+The removal of the murals in London and his home town of Bristol has created a lot of storms, especially from those who thought the murals should be left alone.